MathematicusLucian/RandomGeneratorModels/README.md

 2. **Run the development server** ``npm run build && serve -s build``, and then open http://localhost:3000 in your browser.

 **Webpack:** For a production app, this would have environments established, e.g. dev, staging, and prod.

+**Opportunities:** Implement [axios](https://axios-http.com/docs/intro) for asynchronous HTTTP requests; and GraphQL. *(Kafka would be unnecessary, but could be nice to demonstrate it; especially if were to deploy this Flask app as multiple functions/lambdas.)* Use styling, .e.g. some Tailwind CSS based components.
+This could be server-side rendered (Next.js, etc.)

 ## Deployment 📦📦📦